-1. Check the coolant level by removing the pressure cap from the expansion tank or radiator.
+Check the water level by removing the pressure cap from the radiator.
 In order to give the cooling water an opportunity to expand, the level should be about 1 in.
 (2.5 cm) below the filler cap sealing surface when the engine is cold.